Welcome to the Center for Excellence for Assurance, Security, and Software Usability, Research, and Education (ASSURE)

-- to serve as a coordinating organization to improve and expand curriculum
+- to serve as a coordinating organization to improve and expand the curriculum

 - to expand research by bringing together faculty to identify research topics and to secure funding

-- to provide public visibility to the IA educational and research efforts underway at UALR
+- to provide public visibility to the IA educational and research efforts underway at UA Little Rock

 Designation as a Center of Academic Excellence in Information Assurance Education (CAEIAE)

-UALR is recognized due to the efforts and activities of the Center for Excellence for Assurance, Security, and Software Usability, Research, and Education (ASSURE), a university-wide effort which is centered within the College of Engineering and Information Technology (EIT).
+UA Little Rock is recognized due to the efforts and activities of the Center for Excellence for Assurance, Security, and Software Usability, Research, and Education (ASSURE), a university-wide effort that is centered within the College of Engineering and Information Technology (EIT).
 Each applicant must pass a rigorous review demonstrating its commitment to academic excellence in Information Assurance (IA) education.
-UALR is the first and only institution in Arkansas to have the prestigious designation.
+UA Little Rock is the first and only institution in Arkansas to have the prestigious designation.

 CAEIAEs serve as regional centers of IA expertise and have begun to provide more programs aimed at retooling and retaining current federal and state information technology personnel.